ajimatahari/larepository/README.md

 The command requires a `name`-parameter which will be the name of the repository (the suffix 'Repository' will be appended automatically).
 A `Repositories`-directory will be created in the app-directory per default.
 The repositories will be placed there.
-The default path can be overriden via the published configuration file.
+The default path can be overridden via the published configuration file.

 The associated interface will be placed in the `Contracts`-directory in the app-directory per default.
-The default path can be overriden in the configuration file as well.
+The default path can be overridden in the configuration file as well.

 The `name`-parameter might be a Namespace as well, i.e.
 ```bash